openscd/open-scd/README.md

 - [⚖️ Decisions](docs/decisions/README.md) documents the decisions we made and why we made them.
 - [✏️ Edit event API](docs/core-api/edit-api.md) documents the edit event API.

+## CC-EULA license

+Some of the files in this repository are subject to the CC-EULA License.
+Please check the [disclaimer](./packages/openscd/public/xml/Disclaimer.md) to to see what his means.